tari/llvm-sys.rs/README.md

 ```

 This will automatically invoke the build system and copy binaries into the
 prefix specified at configuration-time when done.
+Some build tools (like Visual Studio on Windows) support all configurations
+concurrently so you also need to specify the build type (which defaults to Debug
+on Windows), adding an option like `--config MinSizeRel` to this invocation of
+cmake.

-Then you can compile llvm-sys
+After building and installing via CMake, you can compile llvm-sys against it.
-against it.

 ```sh
 cd your/crate/path
 LLVM_SYS_39_PREFIX=$HOME/llvm-3.9.0 cargo build
 ```

-Some build tools (like Visual Studio on Windows) support all configurations
-concurrently so you also need to specify the build type (which defaults to Debug
-on Windows), adding an option like `--config MinSizeRel` to this invocation of
-cmake.

 ## Windows